1901 Perdido Street

 I am an aspiring physiologist with an emphasis in neuroscience.
-I am a Ph.D. candidate at Louisiana State University Health Sciences Center in New Orleans, LA.
-My expected graduation date is May 2023.
+I am a Ph.D. candidate at Louisiana State University Health Sciences Center in New Orleans, LA and will defend May 2023.

-I grew up in San Diego, CA, where my love of science began early in life.
+I grew up in San Diego, CA where my love of science began early in life.
 I pursued science during my undergraduate career and graduated with my Bachelor of Science from the University of California, Santa Barbara.
-As a biopsychology major, I discovered an interest in neuroscience that grew during my tenure as a research assistant in Dr. Karen Szumlinski’s addiction neuroscience lab.
+As a biopsychology major, I discovered an interest in neuroscience that grew during my time as a research assistant in Dr. Karen Szumlinski’s addiction neuroscience lab.

-I now investigate stress-induced substance misuse and sex differences in cocaine self-administration in Dr. Nicholas Gilpin’s lab in the LSUHSC Department of Physiology.
+I now investigate sex differences in cocaine self-administration in Dr. Nicholas Gilpin’s lab in the LSUHSC Department of Physiology.
 I began my career in the Gilpin Lab by investigating traumatic stress, conditioned place aversion, and the neurocircuitry associated with these behaviors.
-This segued into my dissertation work examining the effects of stress on cocaine self-administration in males and females and the neurophysiological changes that result from and influence this behavior.
+This segued into my dissertation work examining the effects of stress and potential therapeutics on cocaine self-administration in males and females and the neurophysiological changes that result from and influence this behavior.

-My professional interests include translational neurophysiology research, undergraduate education, and behavioral neuroscience.
+My professional interests include translational neurophysiology research, teaching and STEM education, and behavioral neuroscience.